zaqifathis/BIMserver-doc/Eclipse.md

 >Make sure you are running a 64bit JVM when assigning more than 1300MB of heap!

-## Settings the gitdir property
+## Setting the gitdir property

-Because GIT does not store the actual data in your workspace directory, BIMserver has no way of finding out where the plugins should be loaded from.
+Because GIT does not store the actual data in your eclipse workspace directory, BIMserver has no way of finding out where the plugins should be loaded from.
+Therefore you can manually set it in your runconfiguration (see image).

 ![Credentials](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/gitdir.png)